Max Planck Postdoctoral Fellowship for Excellent Women in Computer Science

 The Max Planck Society is Germany's largest society for fundamental research with more than 30 Nobel Prize winners, including Prof. Christiane Nüsslein-Volhard - one of the few female Nobel Laureates.
 The research institutes of the Max Planck Society are nationally and internationally renowned as Centers of Excellence in foundational research.

 The Max Planck Institute (MPI) for lnformatics is devoted to cutting-edge research in computer science and technology with a focus on algorithms and their applications in a broad sense.
-Its research ranges from fundamental topics (algorithms and complexity, automation of logic) to a variety of application domains (computer graphics and vision, geometric computation, program verification, databases and information systems, and computational biology).
+Its research ranges from fundamental topics (algorithms and complexity, automation of logic) to a variety of application domains (computer graphics and vision, internet architecture, databases and information systems, and computational biology).
 The MPI for lnformatics is located on the campus of Saarland University in Saarbrücken, Germany.

-The Saarland University campus is also home to the Max Planck Institute for Software Systems, the German Research Institute for Artificial Intelligence, the Center for IT-Security, Privacy, and Accountabilty (CISPA), the Cluster of Excellence on Multimodal Computing and Interaction, the Center for Bioinformatics, and the Graduate School of Computer Science.
+The Saarland University campus is also home to the Max Planck Institute for Software Systems, the German Research Institute for Artificial Intelligence, the Helmholz Center for Information Security (CISPA), the Center for Bioinformatics, and the Graduate School of Computer Science.
 These institutions cooperate closely and comprise a total of more than 300 researchers in computer science.
-The institute collaborates with several of the major research institutions in Europe and the United States and has high international visibility.
+The institute collaborates with several of the major research institutions in the world and has high international visibility.

 The MPI for lnformatics strives to provide a family-friendly work environment, with day care opportunities for smaller children and other means of support for working mothers.